ysden123/ys-frame-container/README.md

 # ys-frame-container
-Static Web project allows to show Web content  in frame.
+Static Web project that allows to show Web content in frame.